ERS 10'7 Skylake Blue Inflatable SUP Board

 The design incorporates stability, speed as well as keeping a rigid feeling, while also still providing an experience that leaves you closer to the water.
 The 5” thickness is a little less than most SUP’s but I think thanks to the fantastic design and materials, it meant that I didn’t experience any flex.

 The ERS Skylake does not come with a paddle.
-However, if you buy your board on PumpedUpSUP.com you will get a free fiberglass paddle worth $129 with your purchase.
-I didn’t get to test the paddle but it looks like a great paddle.
-The fiberglass shaft and NRF blade make it super lightweight but stiff and it’s a 3-piece paddle so it will fit in your bag.
+However, if you buy your board on PumpedUpSUP.com (see link below) you will get a free carbon fiber shaft V-hybrid paddle worth $199.
+It’s a fantastic paddle, and the current deal saves you quite a bit of money.
+The carbon fiber shaft and nylon fiber blade make it super lightweight but stiff and it’s a 3-piece paddle so it will fit in your bag.

 Some people may just be bored and wanting a pool toy equivalent for a SUP.
 Those people are probably happy with a budget SUP.
 If you, however, prioritize value for money and would rather consider your SUP as a long-term investment, well you want to know it’s protected!

 Many bags included with inflatables are there for convenience.
 Ones like Aqua Marina and the Scott Burke.
-Then you have other companies like iRockers Blackfin and Red Paddle Co producing much higher quality bags.
-Then somewhere between the two, you have the ERS bag.
+Then you have other companies like ERS, iRockers Blackfin and Red Paddle Co producing much higher quality bags.
+The ERS bag is a great bag with a few key features that I really like, including: 2 roller wheels for easy transport, plenty of space and storage room for your board and paddle, handles on the top and side, and even velcro on the back so your straps don’t get tangled with the wheels.

 - Water resistant